Mike De La Torre: Mixed martial arts career

 De La Torre began training in mixed martial arts in 2005, and made his professional debut in 2006 at the age of 19, competing primarily for regional promotions across the Southwestern United States and Mexico.
+He is currently focused on training his students at the MMA LAB in his now home of Phoenix, Az.
+De La Torre has a great following of students from BJJ, Muay Thai, and wrestling.

-After getting his first six victories by way of stoppage in the first round, De La Torre was able to compile a record of 12 - 3 along the way before signing with the UFC in April 2014.
+After getting his first six victories by way of stoppage in the first round, De La Torre was able to compile a record of 12–3 along the way before signing with the UFC in April 2014.
 He signed with the organization on the heels of a submission finish over Cameron Ramberg.

 Ultimate Fighting Championship

-De La Torre made his promotional debut on April 16, 2014 at The Ultimate Fighter: Nations Finale. against Mark Bocek.
+De La Torre made his promotional debut on April 16, 2014, at The Ultimate Fighter: Nations Finale. against Mark Bocek.
 He was tabbed as a short notice injury replacement for Evan Dunham Bocek won the back and forth fight via split decision.

-De La Torre faced Brian Ortega on July 26, 2014 at UFC on Fox 12.
+De La Torre faced Brian Ortega on July 26, 2014, at UFC on Fox 12.
 Ortega originally won the bout via submission (rear-naked choke) in the first round.
 Subsequently, the result was changed to "No Contest" after Ortega tested positive for drostanolone during a post fight screening.

-De La Torre was briefly linked to a fight with Mark Eddiva on November 8, 2014 at UFC Fight Night 55.
+De La Torre was briefly linked to a fight with Mark Eddiva on November 8, 2014, at UFC Fight Night 55.
 However, the fight was scrapped as both fighters were subsequently injured during training.

-De La Torre faced Tiago Trator on February 22, 2015 at UFC Fight Night 61.
+De La Torre faced Tiago Trator on February 22, 2015, at UFC Fight Night 61.
 De La Torre won the fight via TKO in the first round.

-De La Torre faced Maximo Blanco on July 12, 2015 at The Ultimate Fighter 21 Finale.
+De La Torre faced Maximo Blanco on July 12, 2015, at The Ultimate Fighter 21 Finale.
 He lost the fight via TKO in the first round.

-De La Torre faced Yui Chul Nam on November 28, 2015 at UFC Fight Night 79.
+De La Torre faced Yui Chul Nam on November 28, 2015, at UFC Fight Night 79.
 He won the fight via split decision.

-De La Torre was expected to face Renato Moicano on September 24, 2016 at UFC Fight Night 95.
+De La Torre was expected to face Renato Moicano on September 24, 2016, at UFC Fight Night 95.
 However, Moicano pulled out with injury and was replaced by Godofredo Pepey.
 He lost the fight via submission in the first round.

-De La Torre faced Myles Jury on April 8, 2017 at UFC 210.
+De La Torre faced Myles Jury on April 8, 2017, at UFC 210.
 He lost the fight via TKO in the first round.

 In May 2017, De La Torre was released from the company.